Golden Grove, South Australia

+Golden Grove is an outer north-eastern suburb of Adelaide, South Australia, within the City of Tea Tree Gully.

+Developed in the 1980s as a public-private joint venture, it's noted for its hilly topography, extensive vegetation, and proximity to the Adelaide Hills.

-Golden Grove is an outer north-eastern suburb of Adelaide, South Australia and is within the City of Tea Tree Gully local government area.
-It is adjacent to Wynn Vale, Surrey Downs, Greenwith, Yatala Vale, Fairview Park, and Salisbury East.
+Golden Grove has an irregular shape and shares borders with Wynn Vale, Surrey Downs, Greenwith, Yatala Vale, Fairview Park, and Salisbury East.
+Some of these adjacent suburbs were also developed along with Golden Grove beginning in the 1980s.

 History

 Captain Adam Robertson and his wife arrived in South Australia in September 1839, and settled in the area now known as Golden Grove.
-He donated an acre (4,000 m2) of land to people of the area in 1853, in order for them to build a school they were planning, and allowed it to be named Golden Grove, after the last ship he commanded.
-(In 1859, however, when the postal authorities wanted to name the town Golden Grove, he objected unsuccessfully.)
+He donated an acre (4,000 m2) of land to people of the area in 1853 in order for them to build a school they were planning.
+He allowed the area to be named Golden Grove, after the last ship he commanded.
+However, in 1859, he rejected a proposal from local postal authorities to formally name the township Golden Grove.
+His appeal was unsuccessful.

 Freestone quarries in the area were used from early settlement days to provide building materials.

 In 1930, the Golden Grove house and farm were sold.
 Most of the estate was later purchased by a sand mining company, Boral, in 1972.
-In 1973 the South Australian Land Commission started to acquire land in Golden Grove and Wynn Vale for housing.
-In 1983 the South Australian Urban Land Trust contracted Lend Lease (then Delfin) to develop the land.
-Construction started in 1985 and over 200 allotments sold in the first week, with the last being sold in 2002.
+In 1973, the South Australian Land Commission began acquiring land in Golden Grove and Wynn Vale with a view to developing more housing.

+In 1983 the South Australian Urban Land Trust contracted Delfin (now Lendlease) to develop the land into a masterplanned suburb.
+Earthworks began in May 1985, with land sales following in October.
+More than 200 allotments were sold in the first week.
+The final allotment in Golden Grove was sold in 2002, marking the closure of the development's sales branch.

+Spring Hill Estate, an elevated subdivision located between The Golden Way and Golden Grove Road, was initially marketed as Golden Grove's answer to West Lake's Delfin Island—likely in response to the success of the exclusive subdivision concept.

+Delfin offered larger allotments in Spring Hill Estate, limiting access to entrances via Spring Hill Drive and Martindale Avenue only.
+Through traffic is discouraged through the use of cul-de-sacs and nonlinear roadways.
+Design guidelines encouraged expansive homes featuring considered architectural design within the estate.

-Two wells located at what is now the intersection of Hancock Road and Golden Grove Road serviced farms and dairies in Golden Grove and Yatala Vale, and provided water for council work and firefighting.
+Two wells, located at what is now the intersection of Hancock Road and Golden Grove Road, serviced farms and dairies in Golden Grove and Yatala Vale, and provided water for council work and firefighting.
 The last well was filled in during March 1995 after having been dry for many years.

-In 2007, further land was released at Golden Grove.
-This land was acquired by Fairmont Homes, as a new housing division.
-There is a small shopping complex, a nursing home, and a retirement village.
-220 blocks of land were released.
-The land is known as 'The Settlement' estate, seeing as this was the land of Captain Adam Robertson (hence the name 'Captain Robertson Drive'), who named the suburb of Golden Grove (as above).
+The development phase of the Golden Grove scheme spanned from 1983 to 2003, for a total duration of 20 years.